 "I can see my rainbow calling me through the misty breeze of my waterfall." - Jimi Hendrix

-11-14-13 - The fall color season is over for the most part, but that's no reason to stay indoors.
-Winter can be a great time for waterfall viewing and the lack of foliage can open up views along the trails you don't have in the warmer months.
+1-14-14 - Winter can be a great time for waterfall viewing and the lack of foliage can open up views along the trails you don't have in the warmer months.
 But the colder temps also can present an added danger - ice along the trails and on the rocks near the waterfalls.
-Be on the look out for seepage areas on the trails that can freeze at night time and especially spray areas around the falls that can add a thin layer of ice.
+Be on the look out for seepage areas on the trails that can freeze at night time and especially spray areas around the falls that can add a thin layer of ice to the rocks.
 These areas may stay frozen if they are in the shade even if day time temps are above freezing.
 If you are visiting from the lowlands, bring more clothes than you think you might need and dress in layers.
 It's better to have that pair of gloves and not need them than to have frozen hands.
-I hope everyone has a safe and happy holiday season!
+Stay safe this winter!!

 If you are new to the site, visiting my PBase galleries from time to time might give you ideas of other places to visit in the area.
 Some of the spots I visit and shoot don't have waterfalls, so the info isn't posted on my main site here.
 Most of the images in those galleries are from western North Carolina, the Great Smoky Mountain National Park, and upstate South Carolina.
 The main gallery is here.
 Then click on any of the other galleries.
 If you are planning a visit to the area, click a previous year's gallery and find the dates you will be here and see what I was up to at that time.
 The pictures are in chronological order, so you'll have to click different pages to find the dates you need.
 I also have galleries for the wildflowers, mushrooms, and other things I have seen while out and about.
 I had started galleries for my 2011 and 2012 trips and adventures, but have been too busy to keep them updated.
 In 2010, I met a wonderful lady on a camping trip in Cades Cove.
 We were both on solo camping/photography trips, met in the campground and hit it off immediately.
 We have since married and have bought a house, so that's been keeping me very busy.
 That's us at Moore Cove Falls in the above picture :) My wife has recently started a blog of some of our hikes and adventures - North Carolina Trailing.
 Be sure to check it out to get her perspective on our adventures together!